KevinZ-01/academic-KEVIN-ZHOU/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
+My first clear concept with AI was from Iron Man, then I started to wonder if I can have a computer who can interact with us like Jarvis.
 My research interest is all aspects relative to AI, including but not limited to computer version, NLP, machine learning, data mining.
 My future research goal is to make machine's ability approach to human in more application fields, and to make machine think like a human.
 What's more, I'm also interested in bioinformatics, particular researches related to finding out physical and chemical mechanism of cell activities, including Transcription, reverse transcription and etc.